-Murders today continue to be a top law enforcement concern, but a homicide case is not always a murder case.
+Murders today are a top law enforcement concern, but a homicide case is not always a murder case.
 Murder laws are extremely narrow and precise.
 Sometimes a criminal homicide is voluntary or involuntary manslaughter or negligent homicide, not murder.
 Experienced Seattle homicide attorney Kevin Trombold defends Seattle-area clients facing homicide charges that can include murder, voluntary or involuntary manslaughter, attempted murder, negligent homicide, and murder-for-hire.
-Murders are the most serious crimes dealt with by the state of Washington’s criminal justice system.
+Murders are the most serious crimes dealt with by Washington state’s criminal justice system.
 Although every homicide defense is unique and no particular result can ever be suggested or promised, when your future is genuinely on the line, you must be defended by a lawyer who has experience at obtaining the verdict you need.

 Homicide is defined as “the killing of a human being by the act, procurement, or omission of another, death occurring at any time, and is either (1) murder, (2) homicide by abuse, (3) manslaughter, (4) excusable homicide, or (5) justifiable homicide.”

-Murder in the first degree is charged when a person:
+First degree murder is charged when a person:

 Has a premeditated intent to kill another person and then follows through with causing the death of this person; or